kadena-docs/kadena-docs/docs/smart-contracts/basic-concepts.md

 Typically, transactions are business events that transfer some form of digital asset from one owner or entity to another.
 Through the use of modern **cryptography**, a blockchain can provides guarantees about the authenticity and integrity of the transactions recorded without relying on any central authority or under the control of any government, corporation, or other institution.

-The **decentralized** nature of the blockchain depends on having its computational resources are distributed across many individual computers.
+The **decentralized** nature of the blockchain depends on having its computational resources distributed across many individual computers.
 The individual computers in the network—called **nodes**—run the blockchain software and communicate with each other as a peer-to-peer (P2P) network using the internet and publicly-accessible IP addresses.
-Nodes provide the bandwidth, processors, memory, and storage capacity to handle incoming transaction requests.
-Nodes validate the transactions requests by solving complex mathematical problems.
+Nodes provide the bandwidth, processors, memory, and storage capacity to handle incoming transaction requests and validate the transactions results that change the blockchain state.
-The first node to find the solution for a given transaction adds the transaction to a block and the other nodes on the network see the new block and synchronize to catch up.

 ## Consensus models

 The method that a blockchain uses to validate transactions, insert transactions into blocks, and submit blocks to continue the chain is called its **consensus model** or **consensus algorithm**.
-For the Kadena blockchain, the method of adding new blocks to the blockchain is a variation of a **proof of work** consensus model.
+For the Kadena blockchain, the method of adding new blocks to the blockchain is a variation of a **proof of work** consensus model used by Bitcoin.
-With the proof-of-work consensus model, the node that completes a computational problem first has the right to submit a block to the chain.
+With the proof-of-work consensus model, the first node to solve a computational problem for a transaction adds the transaction to a block.
-The Kadena proof-of-work consensus model is unique in its use of multiple chains to improve the scalability of its consensus model.
+As new transaction are added to blocks and new blocks are produced, all of the nodes in the network attempt to stay in synch with each other so that there's a consistent view of the blockchain state.

-The computers or specialized hardware used to solve the mathematical problems, validate transactions, and add new blocks are often referred to as **miners** because they earn rewards for the work they do to keep the chain going and these rewards are passed on to the node operators.
+The computers used to solve the mathematical problems that validate transactions typically run specialized hardware and are commonly referred to as **miners** because they earn rewards for the work they do to keep the chain going.

-## Blockchain economics

-All blockchains require resources—processors, memory, storage, and network bandwidth—to perform operations.
-The computers that participate in the network—the nodes that produce blocks—provide these resources to blockchain users.
-The nodes create a distributed, decentralized network that serves the needs of a community of participants.

-To support a community and make a blockchain sustainable, most blockchains require users to pay for the network resources they use in the form of transaction fees.
-The payment of transaction fees requires user identities to be associated with accounts that hold assets of some type.
-Blockchains typically use tokens to represent the value of assets in an account and network participants purchase tokens outside of the chain through an exchange.
-Network participants can then deposit the tokens in online wallets to enable them to pay for transactions.

-## Applications running on a blockchain

-Applications that run on a blockchain—often referred to as decentralized applications or dApps—are typically web applications that are written using frontend frameworks but with backend smart contracts for changing the blockchain state.

-A smart contract is a program that runs on a blockchain and executes transactions on behalf of users under specific conditions.
-Developers can write smart contracts to ensure that the outcome of programmatically-executed transactions is recorded and can't be tampered with.
-Typically, smart contracts don't allow you to access to any underlying blockchain functionality—such as the consensus, storage, or transaction layers.
-Instead, smart contracts enable you write programs that take advantage of blockchain features without requiring you to know about the network infrastructure or node operations.

-Overall, blockchains offer a way to securely and transparently track transactions without the need for intermediaries, like banks or governments, which can help reduce costs and increase trust in online transactions.
-Blockchain technology also has the potential to revolutionize a wide range of industries, including finance, healthcare, supply chain management, and more.
-By providing a secure and transparent way to record and verify transactions, blockchain has the potential to reduce costs, increase efficiency, and improve trust between parties.

-Basic concepts
-- modules
-- keysets
-- capabilities (privileges or permissions that can be granted / acquired or installed, that can be scoped to a specific section of code, a signature or another verification method)åß
-- guards
-- defpact for cross chain and multi-step transactions
-- namespaces

-Basic operations
-* Execution modes
-* Pact-specific terms and concepts
-* Architecture and workflow
+The rewards take the form of KDA tokens that are deposited in accounts owned by the node operators.
+The Kadena proof-of-work consensus model is unique in its use of **multiple chains** to support horizontal scaling and in the use of degree and diameter network design to identify adjacent peers.

-## Chainweb and consensus
+## Chainweb and parallel chains

-The core of the Kadena network is defined in its **Chainweb** protocol.
-The Chainweb architecture is based on a proof-of-work consensus model.
-In the proof-of-work consensus model, computers in a decentralized, distributed network solve complex mathematical problems to validate transactions submitted to the network.
-Traditionally, networks that rely on the proof-of-work consensus model have been successful in delivering secure and trustless interactions, but limited by scalability issues, including:
+Networks that rely on a proof-of-work consensus model provide security and decentralization, but are often limited by scalability issues, including:

 - The number of transactions they can process.
 - The speed at which they can process transactions.